Yahyarumzan/shifra-content/safwa-al-tafsir/93 Decoding Surah al Duha.md

 > Don't wrong him by wasting his wealth.

-What is meant here, be with the orphan as a merciful father, for you were an orphan and God protected you.
+What is meant here is be with the orphan as a merciful father, for you were an orphan and God protected you.

 </ShowVerses>